Kevin Carter (song): Release

 The song reached number nine on the UK Singles Chart on 12 October 1996, giving them a third straight top-ten hit, remaining in the charts for eight weeks.
 The song's lyrics were written solely by missing band-member Richey Edwards.
 The trumpet solo has been used as the theme music to the ITV Wales current affairs programme Wales This Week.

-The CD included "Horses Under Starlight", "Sepia" and "First Republic", while the cassette included an acoustic version of "Everything Must Go".
+The CD includes "Horses Under Starlight", "Sepia" and "First Republic", while the cassette includes an acoustic version of "Everything Must Go".

 The second of the three other tracks, "Sepia", is a reference to the final scene of the film, Butch Cassidy and the Sundance Kid, where the two main characters are shown in freeze frame, which then is colourised to sepia tone.
 The lyrics also appear to reflect some of Nicky Wire's raw emotion following the disappearance of his close friend and bandmate.

 The Butch Cassidy connection is also referenced in their song "Australia" (which is where the characters from the film say they will go next, directly before the 'Sepia' sequence), and the decision to record "Raindrops Keep Fallin' on My Head" for the War Child charity compilation The Help Album.
 This track was replaced by a single release of the track "Further Away" in Japan.